Dekabrist-class submarine: Service history

-In May 1933 the three Baltic boats were transferred to the Northern Fleet, in the Arctic Ocean, via the White Sea–Baltic Canal, and are said to have showed high seaworthiness in polar circumstances, although D-1 was lost with her entire crew in a diving accident on November 13, 1940, in Motovsky Gulf.
+In May 1933 the three Baltic boats were transferred to the Northern Fleet, in the Arctic Ocean, via the White Sea–Baltic Canal, and are said to have shown high seaworthiness in polar circumstances, although D-1 was lost with her entire crew in a diving accident on November 13, 1940, in Motovsky Gulf.

 The other five were in service at the start of the Great Patriotic War, although three more were lost in action during the conflict: D-3 was sunk off Norway in June 1942, D-6 was scuttled at Sevastopol in November 1942, and D-4 was sunk off Crimea in December 1943.

-The Spartakovets served throughout with the Black Sea Fleet.
-The Narodovolets was undergoing a refit in Leningrad at the start of the German invasion, and thus became part of the Baltic Fleet - her most notable success being the sinking by torpedo of the German merchant ship SS Jacob Fritzen (4,090 gross register tons) in October 1942.
+Spartakovets served throughout with the Black Sea Fleet.
+Narodovolets was undergoing a refit at Leningrad at the start of the German invasion, and thus became part of the Baltic Fleet – her most notable success being the sinking by torpedo of the German merchant ship SS Jacob Fritzen (4,090 gross register tons) in October 1942.
 Narodovolets was converted to a training role in the 1950s, but served until the 1980s, and subsequently became a museum ship and war memorial.